It all starts with the tree

 How are you going to dispose of it?

 Think about how you’re going to dispose of your tree once the holidays are over.
-For all available options, and tips on how to keep your tree looking fresh and full, check out our guide to caring for your Christmas tree at the link below.
+For all available options, and tips on how to keep your tree looking fresh and full, check out our guide to caring for your Christmas tree.

 Cut or pot-grown?